 With anything up to 20 runners across recent renewals, online bookmakers are only obliged to pay out the standard 4 places each way at 1/4 odds.
-However the Welsh Grand National is so popular with punters desperate for a serious bet two days after Christmas that a growing number of bookmakers over recent seasons have promoted an additional place, with 5 places available at the Welsh National with a number of firms.
-Naturally 5 places covers circa 25% of the field - a situation which can only drive your chances of success and profit in the race.
+However the Welsh Grand National is so popular with punters wanting a serious bet two days after Christmas that a growing number of bookmakers over recent seasons have promoted an additional place, with 5 places regularly available at the Welsh National with a number of firms.
+Naturally 5 places covers circa 25% of the field - a situation which can only drive your chances of profit in the race.

 Welsh Grand National Each Way Places Tracker